kburns/mesa_conda_recipes/README.md

 ## Future goals/plans

 - Get osx build working with conda-supplied compilers.
-- Get linux build working for 11532.
 - Get linux build to use lapack instead of openblas from conda.
+- Add support for gyre.
-- Convert envs to mesa-sdk conda recipes
+- Convert envs to mesa-sdk conda recipes.
-- Build conda recipe for mesa
+- Build conda recipe for mesa.
-- Build conda recipe for pymesa
+- Build conda recipe for pymesa.

 ## Development notes